-The DCS system provides the flexibility to map the partitioning concept of Atlas.
-The finest granularity of the TDAQ system is given by the segmentation of the sub-detectors in TTC zones.
-For these reasons, the different sections of the sub-detectors will be logically represented in the back-end software of the DCS by means of the so-called control units, which will be operated as a Finite State Machine (FSM).
+In order to provide all the functionality required for physics and calibration runs, the DCS system must provide the flexibility to follow the partitioning schema of the TDAQ system.
+The finest granularity of the TDAQ system, is given by the segmentation of the sub-detectors in TTC zones.
+For these reasons, the different sections of the sub-detectors will be logically represented in the back-end software of the DCS by means of the so-called control units, which will be operated as FSM.
 According to this model, the DCS of the Tilecal, for example, may be organized in four independent control units, which can control the four sub-detector sections.
-Each control unit is characterized by its state.
-The control units are hierarchically organized in a tree-like structure to reproduce the organization of the experiment in sub-detectors, sub-systems, etc. as illustrated in Figure 12-1.
-The units may control a sub-tree consisting of other control units or device units, which are responsible for the direct monitoring and control of the equipment.
-Each control unit has the capability to exchange information or pass commands to other control units in the hierarchy.
-The flow of commands and information will only be vertical.
-Commands will flow downwards, whereas status and alarms will be transferred upwards in the hierarchy.
+The control units are hierarchically organized in a tree-like structure to reproduce the organization of the experiment in sub-detectors, DCS system and sub-systems as illustrated in Figure 12-2.

+Each control unit may control a sub-tree consisting of other control units or device units, which are responsible for the monitoring and control of the equipment.